humanitycodes/codelab/backend/env/README.md

 every part of the HTTP request (query parameters, headers, body, etc.) so it should not be enabled in any environment where sensitive information may be recorded.

+### `CODELAB_MSU_AUTH_CLIENT_SECRET`

+A secret key provided by MSU IT Services that is required to successfully authenticate an account using MSU's OAuth service.